In the Language Development Lab at the University of Warwick we study how and when children's first language – their mother tongue - develops.

 Did you know that other researchers at the University of Warwick carry out studies with young children?
 For example, the Communication Development lab also carries out research that your family may be able to participate in.

 These labs are part of the Warwick Research with Kids (Wa.R.Ks) Group - a team of researchers with interests in developmental psychology who have pooled their resources together to create the Wa.R.ks group.
 Our team have obtained approval from the University’s Ethical Committee and all of our team members have cleared an enhanced DBS check.

 Now ... and at 3 years of age ...

-I have been interested in language since I was a child who actually enjoyed learning French!
-These days, in between studying other children's language development, I spend my time enjoying what my 4-year-old son is saying to me and marvelling at his own language development.
+I have been interested in language ever since I was a child who actually enjoyed learning French!
+These days, in between studying other children's language development, I spend my time enjoying what my 6-year-old son is saying to me and marvelling at his own language development.

-Sophie studyied for a Psychological Research Masters, specialising in language processing and carried out her first placement in the Language Development Lab.
+Sophie studied for a Psychological Research Masters at Warwick, specialising in language processing, and carried out her first placement in the Language Development Lab.
 She is now a PhD student at Birmingham University

-Priya worked with us as a research assistant.
+Priya worked with us as a research assistant running and transcribing lots of sentence repetition studies!
 She is now a PhD student at Lancaster University